deislabs/bindle/docs/signing-spec.md

 Note that the sequence `\n~\n` is used as a separator to prevent an attempt to conflate a SemVer with the SHA list.

-> TODO: Do we need/want a timestamp on the signature?
-> Cons: They are easy to forge.
-> Pros: It gives a linear record for when signatures happened

 ## Verifying